LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Mathematics.rst

 Algebraic solvers
 ===============================

-Since the ERKStep time-stepping module provides purely explicit numerical methods, the remainder of this section currently pertains only to the ARKStep module.
-More specifically, when using the ARKStep time-stepping module for a problem involving either a nonzero implicit component, :math:`f_I(t,y) \ne 0`, or a non-identity mass matrix, :math:`M \ne I`, systems of linear or nonlinear algebraic equations must be solved at each stage and/or step of the method.
-This section therefore focuses on the variety of mathematical methods provided in the ARKode infrastructure for such problems, including :ref:`nonlinear solvers <Mathematics.Nonlinear>`, :ref:`linear solvers
+More specifically, when using the ARKStep time-stepping module for a problem involving either a nonzero implicit component, :math:`f_I(t,y)
+\ne 0`, or a non-identity mass matrix, :math:`M \ne I`, systems of linear or nonlinear algebraic equations must be solved at each stage and/or step of the method.
+This section therefore focuses on the variety of mathematical methods provided in the ARKode infrastructure for such problems, including :ref:`nonlinear solvers
-<Mathematics.Linear>`, :ref:`preconditioners
+<Mathematics.Nonlinear>`, :ref:`linear solvers <Mathematics.Linear>`,
-<Mathematics.Preconditioning>`, :ref:`iterative solver error control
+:ref:`preconditioners <Mathematics.Preconditioning>`, :ref:`iterative
-<Mathematics.Error>`, :ref:`implicit predictors
+solver error control <Mathematics.Error>`, :ref:`implicit predictors
 <Mathematics.Predictors>`, and techniques used for simplifying the
 above solves when using non-time-dependent :ref:`mass-matrices
 <Mathematics.MassSolve>`.